Moving to Canada

 Living in Canada

 There are countless benefits to life in Canada, fantastic education and healthcare, welcoming nationals, an outdoor lifestyle and a better work/life balance.
-There is just one fly in the ointment; Canada’s harsh winters!
-With a large expat population, it seems the perks outweigh the dark evenings and feet of snow!
+There is just one fly in the ointment: Canada’s harsh winters, which sees short days, long nights, and heavy snowfall.
+However, with such a large expat population across the country, it seems the perks of living in Canada outweigh any possible downsides during the winter months.

 Weather in Canada